 New Orleans, LA 70112

-5) Three letters of recommendation from professors, preferably from your science classes.
+4) Three letters of recommendation from professors, preferably from your science classes.
 In lieu of letters of recommendation that have been prepared specifically for this application, recommendations on file from undergraduate career development offices may be submitted, but we need more than a single summary letter.
-This year you may submit letters online through CollegeNet.
 The application website linked above should explain this procedure.

 Applications are accepted on a rolling basis for the fall and spring semesters.
-Qualified students will be considered for Spring 2018 until the class is filled.
-Candidates who apply after the Spring class has been filled will be considered for acceptance for the Fall 2018 semester.
+Qualified students will be considered for Fall 2019 until the class is filled.
+Candidates who apply after the Fall class has been filled will be considered for acceptance for the Spring 2020 semester.
 All materials must be received for your application to be considered.

 For questions regarding the program, please contact Dr. David S. Franklin (program director, email@example.com), Dr. William Wimley (program co-director, firstname.lastname@example.org) or Kelly Ragland Boyd (senior program coordinator, email@example.com).